jungwoohan72/jungwoohan72.github.io/_posts/2021-08-05-attention.md

 # Attention Model

-* Encoder produces embeddings of all input nodes
+* Encoder produces embeddings of all input nodes.
-* Decoder produces the sequence **&pi;** of input nodes, one node at a time
+* Decoder produces the sequence **&pi;** of input nodes, one node at a time.
+Also, the decoder observes a mask to know which nodes have been visited.